 Nonetheless, whether your circumstance is that you already have some inefficiencies that need to be reconciled or you’re preparing for the future, these programs can provide an extraordinary benefit.
 We can help you understand for your book of business what the relative value of that is in terms of cost and impact on members.

-To learn more about the market practices impacting your clients – and what you can do about it – check out our e-book Building an Optimized Clinical Playbook.
+To learn more about the market practices impacting your self-funded clients – and what you can do about it – check out our free e-book, Building an Optimized Clinical Playbook.